 If you have just started using this tool or want to try it, you will find this review helpful.

-WAPT Pro 4.0 is the latest update of the popular web load testing tool developed by SoftLogice Inc. Their previous version was numbered 3.5, so this should be considered a major update.
+WAPT Pro 4.0 is the latest update to the popular web load testing tool developed by SoftLogice Inc. Their previous version was numbered 3.5, so this should be considered a major update.
 In this review, I will mainly compare these two versions.

-Read more => Learn more about WAPT earlier versions here.
+Read more => Learn more about the WAPT earlier versions here.

-(Note: Click on any image for enlarged view)
+(Note: Click on any image for an enlarged view)

 The updated product features generally have the same GUI with all interface elements familiar to WAPT Pro users with only graphical elements somewhat refreshed.
 The left view is structured a little bit better than before with more pages containing log and report settings.

-Performance counters are now managed in a slightly different way providing essentially the same functionality.
+Performance counters are now managed in a slightly different way, providing essentially the same functionality.
 The number of predefined counters has been extended.

 When you create a new scenario, you see the Wizard as before.